 Call a Texas Long-Term Disability Benefits Lawyer Today

-The legal team at the Law Offices of J. Price McNamara is committed to helping you pursue the long-term disability benefits you need.
+The legal team at J. Price McNamara ERISA Insurance Claim Attorney is committed to helping you pursue the long-term disability benefits you need.
 To schedule a free case evaluation and legal consultation with a Texas long-term disability benefits attorney, please contact us online today.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.